 Tag Archives: counted walk

 Does your naturally gaited horse lean on the bit?
 Does it feel heavy on the forehand?
 Mine was.
-Then I discovered an interesting exercise that helped bring balance, lightness and engagement to my naturally gaited Tennessee walking horse: the counted walk.
+Then I discovered an unconventional exercise that brings balance, lightness and engagement: the counted walk to piaffe.

-A few years ago I audited and rode in a few clinic with Susan Norman who was both a student of Classical French Dressage Masters Philippe Karl and the late Jean Claude Racinet.
-After her clinics, I began purchasing DVDs and books by both Philippe Karl and the late Jean Claude Racinet to learn the Classical French method of Dressage.
+A few years ago, I audited and rode in a few clinics with Susan Norman who was both a student of classical French dressage Masters Philippe Karl and the late Jean Claude Racinet.
+Impressed with the lightness and balance we learned, I began purchasing DVDs and books by Karl and Racinet to learn the classical French method of dressage.

 Watching the horses on this DVD inspired me.
-The counted walk transformed ordinary horses, with not the best conformation, who were heavy on the forehand to becoming light and balanced after a few steps.
+The counted walk transformed ordinary horses, even ones with downhill conformation, who were heavy on the forehand to becoming light and balanced after a few steps.

 Any time I feel like my naturally gaited Tennessee walking horse feels heavy on the shoulders and needs more engagement behind, I do a few steps of counted walk.

 I have been dabbling with the counted walk for a few years now.
-This year, I began experimenting with steps in place—our version of a piaffe.
-While our piaffe is no where near FEI dressage standards, the piaffe and counted walk as exercises have really helped improve balance and lightness in the shoulders and bridle.
+This year, I began experimenting with half steps and steps in place—our version of a piaffe.
+Our piaffe is nowhere near show-quality dressage standards yet using it as an exercise has really helped improve balance in the shoulders, engagement of the chest, lightness in the bridle, and engagement of the hindquarters and joints.

 After a few steps of counted walk, transitions and quality of the flat walk are improved in balance and length and depth of stride, as well as our canter transitions and canter quality.
 Plus, the counted walk and steps in place are really fun to ride!